Joe-McCann/cs-241-hugo-notes/content/course/introToLogic/Sections/whenWillIUse.md

 First thing we need to do when seeing this problem is to observe all information we are provided.
 First, we can see that our list contains only *unique* numbers, so we will only have $1$ missing number.
 We do not need to worry about duplicates.
 Next, we see that our list is *unsorted*, which means that we cannot use fast searching algorithms.

-Lets look at some examples of possible given lists
+Let's look at some examples of possible given lists
 $$
 [1,2,4], [3,5,2,1], [6,5,2,4,3,8,7].
 $$